VuyiswaK/2401PTDS_Classification_Project/README.md

 ```
 ## 5. MLFlow<a class="anchor" id="mlflow"></a>

 MLOps, which stands for Machine Learning Operations, is a practice focused on managing and streamlining the lifecycle of machine learning models.
-MLflow is a modern MLOps tool designed to facilitate collaboration on data projects, enabling teams to track experiments, manage models, and streamline deployment processes.

-For this project, you will use MLflow to help track hyperparameter tuning by logging and comparing different model configurations.
-This lets you easily identify and select the best-performing model based on logged metrics.
+The modern MLOps tool, MLflow is designed to facilitate collaboration on data projects, enabling teams to track experiments, manage models, and streamline deployment processes.
+For experimentation, testing, and reproducibility of the machine learning models in this project, you will use MLflow.
+MLflow will help track hyperparameter tuning by logging and comparing different model configurations.
+This allows you to easily identify and select the best-performing model based on the logged metrics.

 - Please have a look here and follow the instructions: https://www.mlflow.org/docs/2.7.1/quickstart.html#quickstart